temporalio/documentation/docs-src/php/how-to-add-custom-search-attributes-to-workflow-executions-at-start-time-in-php.md

 sidebar_label: Custom Search Attributes
 ---

-Use `WorkflowOptions::withSearchAttributes()` method to provide Search Attributes when your start a Workflow.
+Use the `WorkflowOptions::withSearchAttributes()` method to provide Search Attributes when you start a Workflow.

 ```php
 $workflow = $this->workflowClient->newWorkflowStub(